ElementAstro/atom-docs/src/content/docs/en/algorithm/hash.md

 ---
-title: Hash Algorithms Documentation
+title: Hash Algorithms
-description: Comprehensive documentation for the hash.hpp file in the atom::algorithm namespace, including functions for hashing single values, vectors, tuples, arrays, and strings using FNV-1a.
+description: Comprehensive for the hash.hpp file in the atom::algorithm namespace, including functions for hashing single values, vectors, tuples, arrays, and strings using FNV-1a.
 ---

-# Hash Algorithms Documentation

-## Overview

-The `hash.hpp` file provides a collection of hash algorithms and utility functions for computing hash values of various data types.
-It includes implementations for hashing single values, vectors, tuples, and arrays, as well as a FNV-1a hash implementation for strings.

 ## Namespace